-For example, German Shepherds are beautiful, but they are also large, confident, intelligent, and active dogs—not the right fit for every family.
-Border Collies are a fun breed to watch compete in Agility, but they also very active and won’t do well in most sedentary homes.
+For example, German Shepherd Dogs are beautiful, but they are also large, confident, intelligent, and active animals—not the right fit for every family.
+Border Collies are a fun breed to watch compete in Agility, but they are also very active and won’t do well in most sedentary homes.

 Just because a TV dog appears to be the perfect family pet doesn’t necessarily mean they’ll fit well in your home.
 Here’s what you need to consider.

 Falling in love with a dog’s appearance is one small part of determining if a given breed is the right fit for your home and family.
 When you’re thinking about getting a dog, it’s important to do your research.

 What Do You Want to Do with Your Dog?

 So many challenging relationships between dogs and their owners could be prevented by being honest ahead of time about what you want to do with your dog.
 Select a breed that has a similar temperament and approach to life to you, instead of expecting a Pug to be a Border Collie or a Great Pyrenees to act like a Golden Retriever, for example.

 How Active Are You?

 Are you very active, someone who spends every weekend out hiking and finds the idea of long, daily walks daily appealing?
 Or do you prefer to spend your weekends at home on the couch watching movies?

 Where Do You Live?